 Fix 4.
 Reset Network Settings

 If the ‘not registered network’ error continues, now you need to reset the network settings.
-This will delete all your saved Wi-Fi networks, paired Bluetooth devices and set other network configurations to their default.
+This will delete all your saved Wi-Fi networks, and paired Bluetooth devices and set other network configurations to their default.
 Here’s how you can:

 - Open the Settings app on your Galaxy phones and scroll down to select General management.